shuvo009/Bulletproof-Node.js-Architecture/README.md

 ```
 npm install
 ```
-To start the @hapi server, run the following
+To start the @hapi server, run the following command
 ```
 npm run start:watch
 ```